 - Certificate of Occupancy (CO) Procedures: Outlines the process to complete the application and the process with which Garland Power and Light determines utility deposits.

-- Certificate of Occupancy Application - General Businesses (PDF): Includes the Certificate Application, Emergency Contact Sheet for the Fire Department, Sexually Oriented Business Acknowledgement, Utility Release and Sign Regulations (all forms must be completed).
+- Certificate of Occupancy Application - General Business: Includes the Certificate Application, Emergency Contact Sheet for the Fire Department, Utility Release, Retail Designation, Sign Regulations and Fire Department Self Check List (all forms must be completed).

-- Certificate of Occupancy Application - Automotive Businesses (PDF): Includes the Certificate Application, Automotive Uses Definitions / Regulations, Emergency Contact Sheet for the Fire Department, Sexually Oriented Business Acknowledgement, Utility Release and Sign Regulations (ALL forms must be completed).
+- Certificate of Occupancy Application - Automotive Businesses (PDF): Includes the Certificate Application, Emergency Contact Sheet for the Fire Department, Utility Release, Sign Regulations and Fire Department Self Check List (ALL forms must be completed).

 COs are required for any business within the city limits.
 New COs are required when a change of ownership occurs, when there is a change in business use, or if the business is expanded into additional/adjoining spaces.

 Businesses must be registered with the Dallas County Clerk's Office).
 Additionally, your business must be registered with the State Comptroller's Office and a Sales Tax Permit obtained.